-This course includes a study of serious wind ensemble literature.
-Concerts are performed each semester as part of the course.
-This ensemble will provide students with an opportunity to develop technical skill, sight-reading ability, and knowledge of the repertory related to the ensemble.
+Credits, Lecture hours, Lab hours: (1:2:0) Description: This course provides training and practical playing experience for chamber music groups.
+It is designed for capable string and piano players.
+Students will learn string and piano literature including quartets, trios, sonatas, etc. This ensemble will provide students with an opportunity to develop technical skill, sightreading ability, and knowledge of the repertory related to the ensemble.
 It further allows students to synthesize musical, historical and cultural knowledge into meaningful artistic expression.
-An audition is required.
 This course is repeatable for credit.